 Be sure to compare providers based on their ease of use, customer support, and learning resources so you end up with a tool that your team can get the most out of.

-Start by identifying the key features for your business based on your inventory performance needs.
+To find the best inventory software, start by identifying the key features for your business based on your inventory performance needs.

 For instance, if you sell in-store and online, you want to look for a system that offers POS technology and integrates with e-commerce platforms like Shopify and Amazon.
 Businesses looking for more streamlined fulfillment support might prioritize including warehouse management software (WMS).